peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 The Malkmus formula has a number of drawbacks.
 One of the more serious is that the line width α is assumed to be constant over the path.
-In reality, we often need to compute transmissivity over large parts of the atmosphere, where α varies with pressure and temperature due to line broadening.
+In reality, we often need to compute transmittance over large parts of the atmosphere, where α varies with pressure and temperature due to line broadening.
 This situation is handled by the _Curtis-Godson approximation_  for inhomogeous atmospheres.